MikeKenyon/Decks/docs/CodingStandards.md

 Names get a little hairy here.
 In the vernacular of the project, a *Deck* is the entire ecosystem of a set of play components, which consists of at least a *DrawPile* and *DiscardPile*.
 Other possible areas may exist and several have been put out.
+Each area that is a collection of elements of the type of the *Deck* is  *DeckStack*.

 **DO** derive your stacks from *DeckStack*, this implements the base capabilities all such areas should have and provides expected commonly used features.

 **DO** add an internal accessor to your stack named *XxxxStack*.

+**DO** add a public accessor to your stack named *Xxxx*, for the same value of *Xxxx*.

+### Non-Stack Collections ###

+Sometimes we have collections of things that are not, themselves, deck stacks (hands comes to mine).
+In these cases, follow the following rules.

+**DO** add an internal accessor to your collection named *XxxxSet*.

 **DO** add a public accessor to your stack named *Xxxx*, for the same value of *Xxxx*.